 The Market Size-Segment Cutoffs and the Size-Segment allocation of companies are based on the integrated MSCI China Investable Equity Universe.
 China A shares of companies will be assessed based on their current status in the MSCI China All Shares Indexes for this requirement, subject to the relevant buffer rules.
-After this
+After this step, allocation to Size-Segments within the MSCI China Indexes is identical to the MSCI China All Shares Indexes.

-64 As of each day from the effective date of the Index Review one year prior to the price cutoff date of the current Index Review (for example: a non-Index constituent suspended for 50 days as of any day from June 1, 2017, the effective date of the May 2017 Index Review, to April 23, 2018, the price cutoff date of the May 2018 Index Review, would not have been eligible for the Investable Market Universe of the May 2018 Index Review)
+66 As of each day from the effective date of the Index Review one year prior to the price cutoff date of the current Index Review (for example: a non-Index constituent suspended for 50 days as of any day from June 1, 2017, the effective date of the May 2017 Index Review, to April 23, 2018, the price cutoff date of the May 2018 Index Review, would not have been eligible for the Investable Market Universe of the May 2018 Index Review)